Fran89/EQCluster/README.md

 ### Usage:

   1. Load the file using the menu.
+(Usually CCatalog.csv from MISD)
   2. Set search parameters.
   3. Press search for clusters.
   4. Use the Cluster Viewer from the menu to see the different clusters.